Most brands assume women drive conscious consumption.

-Bottom line: Your female-focused conscious consumer campaigns are missing the people who actually buy.
+Bottom line: Your female-focused conscious consumer campaigns are reaching the right people, but missing the conversion triggers that turn intent into revenue.

 Everyone Has Values (And Acts on Them)